Regenerating Newton Abbot

 A longstanding desire to secure landmark buildings and reinvigorate the centre of Newton Abbot took a major step forward when in Spring 2019 we successfully bid for a share of the Government’s £1 billion Future High Street Fund (FHSF).

->

-> The Council secured £9.2 million funding and the project’s updated business plan identifies that the multi-million-pound investment would realise a wider economic benefit to the town of £42.3 million, boost property values and create 41 new FTE jobs.
+We have secured £9.2 million funding and the project’s updated business plan identifies that the multi-million-pound investment would realise a wider economic benefit to the town of £42.3 million, boost property values and create 70 new FTE jobs.

->

-> What will the new town centre look like?
+What will the new town centre look like?

 The regeneration plans build on the 800-year history of Newton Abbot as a market town, creating a modern centre that embraces sustainable travel and encourages people to shop, buy, eat and socialise locally.
 Our aim is to boost footfall and increase spending in the town, supporting local businesses.